mindustry-antigrief/mindustry-client/README.md

 ### Server

-The client doesn't work as a server beleive it or not.
+The client doesn't work as a server believe it or not.

 ### Troubleshooting